Van Allen radiation belt: Outer belt

 The outer belt is larger than the inner belt, and its particle population fluctuates widely.
 Energetic (radiation) particle fluxes can increase and decrease dramatically in response to geomagnetic storms, which are themselves triggered by magnetic field and plasma disturbances produced by the Sun.
 The increases are due to storm-related injections and acceleration of particles from the tail of the magnetosphere.
 Another cause of variability of the outer belt particle populations is the wave-particle interactions with various plasma waves in a broad range of frequencies.

 On February 28, 2013, a third radiation belt—consisting of high-energy ultrarelativistic charged particles—was reported to be discovered.
 In a news conference by NASA's Van Allen Probe team, it was stated that this third belt is a product of coronal mass ejection from the Sun.
 It has been represented as a separate creation which splits the Outer Belt, like a knife, on its outer side, and exists separately as a storage container of particles for a month's time, before merging once again with the Outer Belt.

 The unusual stability of this third, transient belt has been explained as due to a 'trapping' by the Earth's magnetic field of ultrarelativistic particles as they are lost from the second, traditional outer belt.
 While the outer zone, which forms and disappears over a day, is highly variable due to interactions with the atmosphere, the ultrarelativistic particles of the third belt are thought not to scatter into the atmosphere, as they are too energetic to interact with atmospheric waves at low latitudes.
 This absence of scattering and the trapping allows them to persist for a long time, finally only being destroyed by an unusual event, such as the shock wave from the Sun.

 Flux values

-In the belts, at a given point, the flux of particles of a given energy decreases sharply with energy.
+In the belts the flux of particles varies substantially with position, energy, and solar activity.

-At the magnetic equator, electrons of energies exceeding 5000 keV (resp.
-5 MeV) have omnidirectional fluxes ranging from 1.2×106 (resp.
-3.7×104) up to 9.4×109 (resp.
-2×107) particles per square centimeter per second.
+Measured fluxes of protons with enough energy (>20MeV) to penetrate 0.25mm of aluminum range up to 100,000 per cm2 per sec.
+Electron over 1.5MeV can penetrate that thickness of aluminum and their flux ranges up to a million particles per square centimeter per second.